094459/newsletter-oss-projects/README.md

 **aws-clean-rooms-lab**

 [aws-clean-rooms-lab ](https://aws-oss.beachgeek.co.uk/3j5)is a workshop from AWS Security Hero Richard Fan that  will walk you through the setup of AWS Clean Rooms so you can try its different features.
 Richard wrote about this repo in his write up [Start building my AWS Clean Rooms lab](https://aws-oss.beachgeek.co.uk/3j6), which you should read to help you get started.
 This is a work in progress, but there is still a lot of stuff to get stuck into so worth checking out if AWS Clean Rooms is something that you are exploring. (#183)

+**aws-genai-rfpassistant**

+[aws-genai-rfpassistant](https://aws-oss.beachgeek.co.uk/43a) this repository contains the code and infrastructure as code for a Generative AI-powered Request for Proposal (RFP) Assistant leveraging Amazon Bedrock and AWS Cloud Development Kit (CDK).
+This could be very hand if responding to RFP's is something that you do and you want to look at ways of optimising your approach.
+The documentation in the repo is very comprehensive.
+I have not tried this one out for myself, but I have been involved in both writing and reviewing RFPs in the past, so understand the pain that led to the creation of this project. (#203)

 **aws-piday2024**